gabriele-h/almapipo/README.md

 The Alma-IDs of the records are either part of a **set within Alma** or are known and saved in a **semicolon or tab delimited file**.

-Working with a set will currently not work for all kinds of sets.
+Working with a set will currently work only for some kinds of sets.
-Since some API calls require more than just the record's ID, but also those of its ancestors, and not all kinds of sets will have a link to their members, calls on the sets of e. g. electronic portfolios are not supported until the missing link attribute is hopefully fixed by Ex Libris (see case 00874282).
+Since some API calls require more than just the record's ID, but also those of its ancestors, and only some of the sets will have a link to their members, calls on the sets of e. g. electronic portfolios are not supported until the missing link attribute is hopefully fixed by Ex Libris (see case 00874282).